hri-93/hello/README.md

 This repository is built step by step in the tutorial.....

-Its noe includes step for GitHub
+Its now includes step for GitHub